 However, in the case of Paramore v Knight Watch Security Pty Ltd T/A Bluestar Security Services (Bluestar), the decision by the Fair Work Commission highlighted the risks that employers face when they attempt to terminate an employee for poor performance under the guise of a redundancy.

-Upon seeing that their strategy was not working, the Director decided to discontinue the role of State Manager in NSW and VIC, and instead introduce the position of General Manager to focus on operations management rather than business development.
+Upon seeing that their strategy was not working, the Director decided to discontinue the role of State Manager in two states, and instead introduce the position of General Manager to focus on operations management rather than business development.
 Rather than consider the employee for the new role being introduced to the company, a new employee was appointed to the role the day after the redundancy occurred.